 3. After one month, the left over items in the cardboard box should indicate to you what you don’t use and thus, don’t need.

-4. Donate these extra items to charity, or pawn them at Cash Converters.
+4. Donate these extra items to charity, or sell them at Cash Converters.

 It is important to note that everything in your home should have a designated storage space, just like your forks, knives and plates do.
 If you own an object that has no place to be put when it is not being used, it contributes to clutter.